Placeholder-Software/Dissonance/docs/Basics/Quick Start - UNet HLAPI.md

 To place the default Dissonance object into your scene, drag and drop the `DissonanceSetup` prefab from the `Dissonance/Integrations/UNet_HLAPI` folder into your scene.

-Once you have instantiated the `DissonanceSetup` prefab, you should have an object with two scripts attached: "Dissonance Comms" and `UNetCommsNetwork`.
+Once you have instantiated the `DissonanceSetup` prefab, you should have an object with two scripts attached: "Dissonance Comms" and `HlapiCommsNetwork`.

 ## Step 2: Add a Broadcast Trigger